Nadda writes to BJP workers on completion of his first year in office | Politics

 Nadda said the BJP has set an unparalleled example with its welfare work for people during the pandemic while noting that the year was unprecedented in many ways.

-The time was full of pain and troubles for humankind, but BJP workers followed Modi's call of "seva hi sangathan" (organisation is for service) and served people across the country.
+The time was full of pain and hardships for humankind, but BJP workers followed Modi's call of “seva hi sangathan” (organisation is for service) and served people across the country.

 BJP workers provided food and ration to over 30 crore needy people, Nadda claimed, adding that India under Prime Minister Modi showed the way to the world in combating the pandemic.